Stocks put Middle East tensions in rearview mirror, surge to record highs

 Meanwhile, commodities attempted to find their footing after seeing sharp reversals following Trump’s speech.

-West Texas Intermediate crude oil, the U.S. benchmark, was unchanged at $59.61 a barrel after plunging nearly 5 percent the previous day.
-Meanwhile, Brent crude oil, the international benchmark was down 0.2 percent at $65.30 a barrel after Wednesday’s steep slide.
+West Texas Intermediate crude oil, the U.S. benchmark, was 1 percent lower at $59 a barrel after plunging nearly 5 percent the previous day.
+Meanwhile, Brent crude oil, the international benchmark was down 0.8 percent at $64.95 a barrel after Wednesday’s steep slide.

-Energy giants ExxonMobil and Chevron were slightly higher after suffering losses on Wednesday.
+Energy giants ExxonMobil and Chevron were under further pressure after suffering losses on Wednesday.

 |Ticker